soapbox-pub/rebased/docs/installation/migrating_from_source_otp_en.md

 # Switching a from-source install to OTP releases
 ## What are OTP releases?
 OTP releases are as close as you can get to binary releases with Erlang/Elixir.
 The release is self-contained, and provides everything needed to boot it, it is easily administered via the provided shell script to open up a remote console, start/stop/restart the release, start in the background, send remote commands, and more.
+### Can I still run the develop branch if I decide to use them?
+Yes, we produce builds for every commit in `develop`.
+However `develop` is considered unstable, please don't use it in production because of faster access to new features, unless you need them as an app developer.
 ## Why would one want to switch?
 Benefits of OTP releases over from-source installs include:
 * **Less space used.** OTP releases come without source code, build tools, have docs and debug symbols stripped from the compiled bytecode and do not cointain tests, docs, revision history.